CFWH-FM: History

 In 1958, the CBC announced the creation of a northern radio service and that the volunteer operation of CFWH would be taken over by employees of the CBC.
-The transfer of control occurred on November 9, 1958, with CFWH becoming the first station within the new northern service.
+The official transfer of control took place on November 10, 1958, with CFWH becoming the first station within the CBC's new Northern Service.
 As part of the takeover, a direct link—via the CN Telegraph system—to the Trans-Canada Network was established in order for CFWH to obtain CBC programming.

-The CFWH studios were moved in 1959 to a new facility on Third Avenue in downtown Whitehorse, where they remain to this day.
+The CFWH studios were moved in 1959 to a facility on Third Avenue and Wood Street in downtown Whitehorse.
+In April 1966, the studios were moved once more, this time three blocks south to a new downtown office building on the corner of Third Avenue and Elliott Street, where they remain to this day.

 In conjunction with a transmitter power increase from 250 watts to 1,000 watts, CFWH moved off of its original 1240 kHz frequency and began broadcasting at 570 kHz on October 2, 1963.

 On May 21, 2009, the CBC applied to the CRTC to convert CFWH to 94.5 MHz.
 The station received approval on October 27, 2009.
 The FM frequency was launched on June 1, 2009, and the AM frequency was shut down on August 31, 2012.

 On September 12, 2012, the CBC received CRTC approval to add a new FM transmitter in Whitehorse to rebroadcast CFWH-FM on 95.3 MHz, due to the area's mountainous terrain causing signal deficiencies in part of the station's broadcast area.
 The callsign is CFWH-FM-1.

 Local programming

-CFWH produces all of CBC Radio's local programs in the Yukon, including A New Day on weekday mornings, the noon-hour program Midday Cafe, Airplay in the afternoons, and The Weekender on weekend mornings.
+CFWH produces all of CBC Radio's local programs in the Yukon, including Yukon Morning on weekday mornings, the noon-hour program Midday Café, Airplay in the afternoons, and The Weekender on weekend mornings.

-The station also produces Rencontres, a weekly French program for the Franco-Yukonnais community which airs in the network's Saturday afternoon block for local cultural programming.
-Although Whitehorse itself is served by a community-owned rebroadcaster of the Première station from Vancouver, that network does not originate any French programming in the Yukon.
+During CBC Radio One's Saturday afternoon block for local cultural programming, CFWH broadcasts Rencontres, a French program produced by volunteers at the Association franco-yukonnaise in Whitehorse for the Franco-Yukonnais community.
+Although Whitehorse itself is served by a rebroadcaster of the Ici Radio-Canada Première station in Vancouver, that network does not originate any French programming in the Yukon.